 Ned has been in pastoral and international ministry for 43 years.
 He’s been married to Sue for 47 years and they generated 6 offspring who have generated 9 more.

 In his last ministry position, Ned was declared a heretic and was scheduled to be burned at the stake.
-However, the sentence was commuted when he agreed to write blogs for lionsheadcafe.
+However, the sentence was commuted when he agreed to write blog posts for lionsheadcafe.

 Upon agreeing to do so, he was untied from the stake and then chained to a desk and computer where he presently continues to write and is grateful that somehow, he avoided an untimely death